smdp2000/HelloAlgos/README.md

-# hello-Algos
+# Hello-Algos
-Repository to maintain various algorithms and data structures
+Repository to maintain various algorithms and data structures codes